CagriCatik/ROS2-TF-URDF-RViz-Gazebo/webpage/docs/05_urdf_xacro/05_xacro_commands.md

-# The Xacro Command to Generate the URDF
+# Generating URDF from Xacro Using Commands